Home Loans for Multi-Family Properties (2-4 Units)

-If you are limited in what sort of down payment you can make, an FHA loan for multi-family homes is going to be your best (and perhaps only) option.
+If you are limited in what sort of down payment you can make, an FHA loan for multi-family homes might be your best (and perhaps only) option.
 FHA loans only require a 3.5% down payment.
 This is the case whether you are buying a one, two, three, or four unit home.

 Conventional loans, however, require a much larger down payment for 2-4 units.
 These are the Fannie Mae guidelines, which means that no lender can budge on these requirements.
 To finance a duplex with a conventional loan, the minimum down payment is 15%.
 For a triplex or fourplex, you will need to place at least 25% down.